-October 2021 – Colleen Watford, Director of Executive Search at Gibson Consultants, and Andy De, Vice President of Go-to-Market Strategy and Marketing at MedeAnalytics, sat down to talk about Andy’s predictions for healthcare delivery.
+October 2021 – In this issue of Gibson Talks, Colleen Watford, Director of Executive Search at Gibson Consultants, and Andy De, Vice President of Go-to-Market Strategy and Marketing at MedeAnalytics, sat down to talk about Andy’s predictions for healthcare delivery.
 Looking into the future, Andy discusses the strategic implications of the digital transformation of healthcare that will change healthcare, clinical, and business processes through the embrace of innovative technologies.

 Q: How will healthcare providers embrace a convergence of AI (Artificial Intelligence) and machine learning for spatial, predictive, and prescriptive analytics?

 A: Providers will find opportunities with technology to design new facilities, optimize their supply chains, and forecast the most promising elective procedures.

 There is a need to enable advanced predictive, prescriptive, and spatial analytics to empower executives, line of business (LOB) leaders, clinicians, and nurses at the point of care.
 This need is driving a convergence of AI (machine learning, deep learning, natural language processing) and descriptive and spatial analytics with actionable, forward-looking insights for critical decision-making.

 Health systems and hospitals will leverage these advanced technologies and analytic process automation (APA) to: